 Three eye care locations (all vision centers) were still open, but didn’t have an optometrist at the time.
 No optometrist — no eye exams.

 It’s hard to say whether the three “missing” optometrists are part of a bigger trend or not.
-The shortage-mania of 2021 and 2022 might apply to ophthalmologists (medical eye doctors), but probably not optometrists.
+The “shortage-mania” of recent years might apply to ophthalmologists (medical eye doctors), but probably not optometrists.